Lance-Mendenhall/MarioKart/README.md

 is at the end of the course array, which means it hasn't been selected in the longest time.
 Any course that is selected is not even an option within the next 5 course selections.

-I like my algorithm betther than Nintendo's.
+I like my algorithm better than Nintendo's.

 I then modified the program to simulate a race.
 Each racer is given a skill level, and the results are sorted by how they finished in the race.